PJHeeres/DBSU10/README.md

 ## MODULE CONCEPT
 The module does not only constantly sent heartbeat data.
 It makes more sense of data by sending useful data for different purposes.
-Following are some Input (BPM) related to some more useful ranges per topic:
+Following are some Input (BPM) related to some more useful ranges per topic.
+Also the relevance in our opinion to other groups is mapped.

 |INPUT RANGE|OUTPUT USEFUL|Group 2|Group 3|Group 4|Group 5|Group 6|Group 7|
 |------| ------|------ | ------|------|------|------|------|-------|